-- 1. Connect a computer to the EXPLORER 500, e.g. using the LAN interface. - Access the web interface from your connected computer.
-Refer to The web interface on page 75. - 3.
+- 1. Connect a computer to the EXPLORER 500, e.g. using the LAN interface. - 2.
+Access the web interface from your connected computer.
+Refer to The web interface on page 74. - 3.
 In the web interface, select SETTINGS > Bluetooth and make sure that Bluetooth is Enabled.

-- 4. Use the predefined Device name or type in a new name for your EXPLORER 500.
-The Device name is shown to other Bluetooth devices, if the EXPLORER 500 is configured to be shown (refer to step 6. below). - Use the predefined Default passkey or type in a new one.
+- 4. If your EXPLORER 500 is located in France, select France in the Country list.
+Otherwise, select Other. - 5.
+Use the predefined Device name or type in a new name for your EXPLORER 500.
+The Device name is shown to other Bluetooth devices, if the EXPLORER 500 is configured to be shown (refer to step 7. below). - 6.
+Use the predefined Default passkey or type in a new one.
 This passkey is used by default when pairing devices with the EXPLORER 500.

-- 6. Next to Visibility, select Show or Hide. - If you select Show, the device name of the EXPLORER 500 is shown to other Bluetooth devices that are searching for devices. - If you select Hide, other Bluetooth devices will not see the EXPLORER 500. - 7.
+- 7. Next to Visibility, select Show or Hide. - If you select Show, the device name of the EXPLORER 500 is shown to other Bluetooth devices that are searching for devices. - If you select Hide, other Bluetooth devices will not see the EXPLORER 500. - 8.
 Click Apply at the bottom of the window.